zoepepper/scalajs-jsjoda/README.md

 jsDependencies += "org.webjars.npm" % "js-joda" % "1.1.8" / "dist/js-joda.js" minified "dist/js-joda.min.js"
 ```

+We recommend using the [latest version](https://github.com/js-joda/js-joda/releases) of `js-joda` nonetheless.

 # Caveats

 Usage is limited to functionality provided by `js-joda`.
 At the moment, this means: